WANNABY/WannaSDK-iOS/README.md

 Contact our sales representative at [account@wanna.fashion](mailto:account@wanna.fashion) to get one.
 * **3D models** of your products. <br>
 A model ID should be an alphanumeric string, with hyphens and underscores but no other special characters.
 Otherwise, set the IDs in any way convenient to you: the ID can be an internal product code or a vendor ID, as long as it is unique for each model.
 The models will be stored in a content delivery network (CDN) to ensure availability across different regions.
 Note that each color should have its own model—WANNA SDK can't touch up the colors on the fly.

+### Terms of use

+Working with WANNA SDK is subject to [Terms of use](https://wanna.fashion/terms-trial).
+Please review them before downloading the SDK and starting to use it.

 ## Installation